fs-db/spec/README.md

 * A **collection** is a set of documents.
 * Every collection is part of a single database.
-* A collection has a unique identifier, which must be a legal filename.
+* A collection has a unique name, which must be a legal filename.
 * A collection is container within single specific directory.
 Every file within that directory is a document.

 E.g. `my-db/collections/customers`